mtokeninc/mtokeninc/README.md

 [![Project Status](https://img.shields.io/badge/status-proof_of_concept-brightgreen)

-MToken is a framework for data managements and model executions that demands both speed and capacity.
+MToken is a framework for data managements and model executions that demand both speed and capacity.

 <!--